-A Guzzle plugin that listens to events and logs them with Clockwork
+A Guzzle middleware that logs requests with Clockwork

-Guzzle Subscriber for logging to clockwork so you can view the requests timeline and logs in your browser's developer tools.
+Guzzle middleware for logging requests clockwork's timeline so you can view the timeline in your browser's developer tools.

-If you are using Laravel 4, use the included service providers to add the subscriber to every Guzzle Client.
+If you are using Laravel, use the included service providers to add the subscriber to every Guzzle Client.

-Be sure to create every client via the auto-resolving application container:
+Be sure to create every client (type hint with

 If you want to continue to work with the old Guzzle v3 (